0xluckycoder/budgetbook/README.md

     - [/] - Accounts
         - when first signing up user will get asked to create a account
         - [x] - create a slice for accounts
-        - [/] - create backend route to fetch accounts by user's id
+        - [x] - create backend route to fetch accounts by user's id
+        - [x] - create test account just for testing
-        - [ ] - add new account
+        - [x] - add new account
+        - [ ] - restrict user from adding only 3 records
         - [ ] - view account
         - [ ] - edit account
-        - [ ] - list of accounts
+        - [x] - list of accounts
         - [ ] - feed pie chart by fetching all accounts records
     - [ ] - Settings
         - [ ] - show user name and email